HOW TO CREATE MLA IN-TEXT CITATIONS

 “Ozymandias” uses the framing device of a traveler who makes a discovery and then recounts his findings (P. Shelley 198).
 It is interesting that the same device is used by Mary Shelley in Frankenstein, which was written around the same time (1-18).
-She would also employ the same technique yet again in her second novel (Shelley, Last Man 3-7).
+She would also employ the same technique yet again in her second novel (M. Shelley, Last Man 3-7).

-Narrative Structure: Author Name and/or Title (Page(s))
+Narrative Structure: Author First Name Author Surname and/or Title (Page(s))

 PUBLICATION DATES, PAGE NUMBERS, AND ALTERNATIVE SOURCES